-I am the author of six novels (The Art Forger, The Safe Room, Blind Spot, See No Evil, Blameless and Shattered Echoes), four screenplays (Blind Spot, The Lost Coven, Borderline and Shattered Echoes) and the non-fiction book, The Big Squeeze.
+I am the author of seven novels (The Muralist, The Art Forger, The Safe Room, Blind Spot, See No Evil, Blameless and Shattered Echoes), four screenplays (Blind Spot, The Lost Coven, Borderline and Shattered Echoes) and the non-fiction book, The Big Squeeze.
 In my previous career incarnations, I have directed research projects for a residential substance abuse facility, worked as a systems analyst/statistician, headed the Boston office of a software development firm, and served as an adjunct professor teaching sociology at Tufts University and creative writing at Northeastern University.
 I like being a novelist the best.

 I began my writing career when I quit my high-pressure job after the birth of my second child.
 Nervous about what to do next, I said to my mother, "If I'm not playing at being superwoman anymore, I don't know who I am."
 My mother answered with the question: "If you had one year to live, how would you want to spend it?"
 The answer: write a novel and spend more time with my children.
 And that's exactly what I did.
 Smart mother.

-After writing six novels and raising my children, I now live in Boston with my husband Dan and my dog Sagan.
+After writing seven novels and raising my children, I now live in Boston with my husband Dan and my dog Sagan.
 And yes, I'm working on yet another novel but have no plans to raise any more children.

 For a short bio, see the Press Kit.